Tikitikitikidesuka/typst-upm-report/README.md

 typst compile main.typ
 ```

-You can also use the [Typst web app](https://typst.app) and search for "upm-report" in the template gallery.
+You can also use the [Typst web app](https://typst.app) and search for "bean-upm" in the template gallery.

 ## Contributing to the Template